sscollis/os-stab/README.md

 ## OS-Stab

-Performs stability analsysis for incompressible flows by solving the Orr-Sommerfeld equation for planar channel flow and the Blasius boundary layer.
+Performs stability analsysis for incompressible flows by solving the Orr-Sommerfeld equation for planar channel flow, the Blasius boundary layer, or for a given arbitary mean velocity profile.
+Note that in all cases, the parallel-flow approximation is made.

+Several different solvers are provided using different numerical methods including stablized shooting, Chebyschev spectral collocation, and finite-difference discretization.
+Solvers are also provided for both temporal analysis (real wavenumber, complex wave speed) and the more realistic spatial analysis (real frequency, complex wavenumber).

 Also includes `bl.f` which is a spectral collocation Blasius flow solver and there are also shooting-based Blasius solvers embedded within the stability solvers (see below).

 As an example, the mean Blasius velocity profile and second derivative of that profile computed using `contebl.f` is shown below: